A-Shad/StudentSystem/README.md

    c- There are two types of email functions in the system: in Student subsystem you can send a general email located as a hiperlink
       in the list of students or can send the result as PDF attachment to students, located in the Result subsystem as a hiperlink in the list of results.
 Making PDF file as attachment is taking place in the memory and nothing get saved on harddisk.
-      In case you wanna check the email functions, the email linked to the user must be set to be allowed to send email inside the application.
+      In case you wanna check the email functions, the the user's email must be set to be allowed to send email inside the application.
 Please check the relevant documents for each mail server for the proper settings.

  5- To run the application: a-Create "studentadmission" database in your MySQL. b- Set your MySQL "username" and "password" in     "hibernate.properties" file and it's good to go!
 Don't forget to change "hibernate.hbm2ddl.auto" to "update"